awilli70/covid-temp-scheduler/README.md

 * Symptom tracking (eg coughing, stomach aches)/ Generic how do you feel 1-5

 ## Setup:
-This app uses Express.js, and has other package dependencies listed in package.json.

-Environment variables are listed in .env.tpl, and are required for the proper functioning of the app.
+This app uses Express.js with auth0 used to provided authentication for all routes where a user can add information to the database.
+It requires an auth0 account, and a mongodb instance *somewhere* - the server must be able to interact with it, but it could be locally hosted

 ## Usage Guide for adding participants and sending calls:
 1. Visit the Temperature Monitoring Dashboard (currently https://tufts-covid.herokuapp.com/)

+2. Log in using an auth0 users' email and password.

-2. Select a .csv file.
+3. Select a .csv file.
 It should look like this:

 ![CSV](https://i.imgur.com/zi8kig2.png)

-3. Click upload file.
+4. Click upload file.
 This should bring you to a different page, saying that the CSV was successfully parsed.

-4. Back on the dashboard, click Make Calls.
+5. Back on the dashboard, click Make Calls.
 This will use twilio to phone every number uploaded from the csv.

 ## Data Exportation:
-Thanks to auth0, it is possible to export files using certain protected routes.
+Thanks to auth0, it is possible to export files using certain protected routes, such as /mongo/participantData.csv.
+This does require mongodb community drivers to be installed.
+Because of this, it may not work on all servers.
+To remedy this, I will provide shell scripts in a seperate repo for the purpose of data collection.

 ## APIs exposed: